 Please re-read that last point about repeated failures.

 This is probably the most important fact to keep in mind as you’re working through ideas that can make you money.
 I personally keep a “Failures” tag in Gmail where, if I’m not getting at least 5 failures/month, I know I’m not doing enough.

 What are your real skills, and how can you turn them into something that other people will pay for?
 Let’s say you have a full-time job as a project manager or salesperson or translator.
 How can turn what you already know how to do into $200/month, $500/month, or even $5,000/month in side income?

-Earning more is about creating a process to rapidly uncover, test, and hone a series of ideas until you find the right one.
-Of course it’s difficult.
-That’s why losers whine about it, but you’re going to actually do it.
+Making more money is about creating a process to rapidly find, test, and develop a series of ideas until you find the right idea that’s profitable.

 - Setting up a Twitter account